alecmus/lecui/README.md

 ### About the Library
 The lecui user interface library is designed for the rapid development of modern, efficient and easy to maintain C++ applications with a graphical user interface (gui).
 It is part of the [liblec libraries](https://github.com/alecmus/liblec).
-It enabled you to make a simple gui app with minimal code but also give you the power to build a marvel if you need to.
+It enables you to make a simple gui app with minimal code but also gives you the power to build a marvel if you need to.

 ### Wiki
 The library has a wiki available [here](https://github.com/alecmus/lecui/wiki).
 The wiki has details about how to use the library, examples, guidelines and more.